shuedna/MySite_Rivet/README.md

 New users can be added to the database.
 I have yet to implement any other user management.

-New content can be writen to the cnt_blogs & cnt_home_div folder via TinyMCE editor.
+New content can be writen to the cnt_blogs & cnt_home_div folder via TinyMCE editor ( the script for TinyMCE has not been included).

 All of this was working well on the site www.shueit.net untill recently after a server reboot the database is now thowing a error that is readonly when login script is run.